Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's remote facing APIs.

+### November 23rd 2020
+- Moonraker now serves Klipper's "docs" directory.
+This can be access at `GET /server/files/docs/<filename>`.

 ### November 19th 2020
 - The path for the power APIs has changed from `gpio_power` to `device_power`:
   - `GET /machine/device_power/devices`\